entitizer/entity-finder-js/readme.md

 A nodejs entity finder. **entity-finder** that searchs the wikipedia for titles and returns the most correct answers.

-It will omit any wikipedia dezambiguization pages.
+It will omit any wikipedia disambiguization pages.

 ## Usage